Las Vegas Adoption Lawyers Assisting With All Family Law Matters

 Although not common, it is legally possible to adopt an adult as well.
 In order to do this, both the adoptive parent and adoptee adult must expressly consent to the adoption.
 Additionally, the consent of the spouse of an adoptive parent and/or adoptee adult is required if either or both are married.

 We have completed many adoptions and consider them the highlight of our job.
-If you are interested in adopting a child or adult, contact us to make an appointment for a consultation.
+If you are interested in adopting a child or adult, contact us to make an appointment for a consultation with our highly experienced Las Vegas adoption attorneys.